DZD-eV-Diabetes-Research/redcap-docker/REDCAP_UPGRADE.md

 > directory until you are confident the upgrade succeeded.
 > Please report any issues at https://github.com/DZD-eV-Diabetes-Research/redcap-docker/issues

-The container ships with a built-in upgrade command (`redcap-upgrade`) that handles the full upgrade process in-place — no container restart required.
+The container ships a built-in upgrade command that handles the full upgrade process in-place — no container restart required.

 It:
 1. Creates a **compressed database backup** before touching anything.
 2. Takes REDCap **offline** in the database.
 3. Downloads the target version zip from the REDCap community portal (or uses a locally provided zip).
 4. Extracts the new `redcap_vX.X.X/` directory.
 5. Runs all relevant **SQL upgrade scripts** found in the zip.
 6. Installs the new version directory into the document root.